tompos2/rcno-reviews/README.txt

 == Changelog ==

+= 1.34.0 =
+* Added a new layout for the "Review Score Box" feature.
+* Added a new parameter `count` for the `[rcno-tax-list]` shortcode.
+* Added support for Jetpack's "publicize" feature.
+* Fixed some display issues with the new review template.

 = 1.33.0 =
 * Fixed an issue with wrong book cover size being returned by 3rd party API.
 * Fixed a potential issue where migrating a site running Recencio would cause PHP warnings.